7th Battalion, Essex Regiment: 1/7th Battalion

 The 54th Division was part of Central Force, the mobile force organised for Home Defence, and was employed on coast defence with 1/7th Bn at Colchester until May 1915, when the division concentrated around St Albans to prepare for overseas service.
-On 8 July it heard that it was to be employed at Gallipoli.
+On 8 July, it heard that it was to be employed at Gallipoli.
 161st Brigade sailed from Devonport, Devon, with two companies of 1/7th Bn embarked in HMT Southland departing on 24 July and the remainder in the SS Braemar Castle on 26 July.
 The two vessels rendezvoused at Imbros on 10 August and the battalion landed on 'A' Beach at Suvla Bay after midnight on 11/12 August.

 Gallipoli

 The Gallipoli Campaign had been in progress for several months and had reached stalemate.
 A fresh Landing at Suvla Bay on 6 August 1915 was intended to turn the flank of the Turkish positions on the Gallipoli Peninsula and drive inland.
 The operation was bungled, and 54th Division, as the last remaining reserve, was landed to drive through, but was used merely to shore up the position.
 The Essex battalions arrived still understrength, and armed with obsolete long Lee–Enfield rifles – many soldiers exchanged these for modern SMLE weapons picked up from casualties.

 1/7th Essex went straight into the reserve line when 161 Bde relieved 163rd (Norfolk & Suffolk) Brigade for an attack.
-161 Brigade's participation was cancelled, but on the afternoon of 14 August the brigade advanced over open ground to relieve the Norfolks and Suffolks after their disastrous attack.
+161 Brigade's participation was cancelled; however, on the afternoon of 14 August, the brigade advanced over open ground to relieve the Norfolks and Suffolks after their disastrous attack.
 The Essex Brigade's historian records that 'Though they were met with a fusillade as they advanced steadily over the plain there was no hesitation'.
 They reached the line and spent all night consolidating the position, the 1/7th having suffered 25 casualties during the advance.

-On 17/18 August the brigade relieved the 10th (Irish) Division at Kiretch Tepe, the 1/7th Bn taking over 'Jephson's Post'.
+On 17/18 August, the brigade relieved the 10th (Irish) Division at Kiretch Tepe, the 1/7th Bn taking over 'Jephson's Post'.
 Intermittent shellfire on these positions caused considerable casualties before the battalion was relieved on 22 August.
 The brigade then moved to the Lala Baba sector, and from 1 to 10 September interchanged with parties of the 4th Australian Brigade.
 A Company of 1/7th was attached to Australian troops at 'Table Top', B Company went to 'Rhododendron Spur', and the remainder of the battalion worked on a new communication trench.